NilaakashSingh/SketchRandomText/README.md

 # SketchRandomText
-A Sketch plugin to generate lorem ispsum characters within certain limit count taking input from user.
+A Sketch plugin to generate lorem ispsum characters within certain limit, taking input count from user.

 ## Install the plugin
 1. Click on code button in green